Kaysims/Grip-Club/README.md

   * ### Contact Us page:
     * Tested that the information section was responsive.
-    * Tested that the contact form did not allow users to submit without completing each box.
+    * Tested that the contact form only allowed users to submit after completing each box.
-    * Tested that when a form is submitted that Popup appears as expected.
+    * Tested that when a form is submitted, a Popup appears as expected.
     * Checked the spelling for the Classes page.

   * ### Footer: